msimonin/openstack-g5k/README.md

 It is based on the [puppetlabs/puppet-openstack module](https://github.com/puppetlabs/puppetlabs-openstack).

-Once ready, this script will deprecate https://github.com/capi5k/capi5k-openstack which was based on the Icehouse version of Openstack and using the legacy nova-network.
+Once ready, this script will deprecate https://github.com/capi5k/capi5k-openstack which was based on the Icehouse version of Openstack and using the legacy nova-network and a single flat network.

 ## Deploy on your local machine